DeepWalter/python-projects/alien_invasion/README.md

 3. update the screen.

 Step 1 and 2 are closely related.
 In those steps, we watch for keyboard and mouse events, and then respond to them.
-In the last step, we just draw all the updated objects, namely the bullets, ship, aliens, score board, and buttons, onto the screen.
+In the last step, we draw all the updated objects, namely the bullets, ship, aliens, score board, and buttons, onto the screen.